ashification/PicoProjects/README.md

 There are a number of items you will need to complete these exercises.
 * 1x Breadboard
     * Also referred to a protoboards, devboards etc these are boards that require no [soldering](https://en.wikipedia.org/wiki/Soldering) and allow for quick and easy building of circuits (kinda like an electronic lego base plate)
+* Jumper Cables
+    *  [Jumper cables](https://en.wikipedia.org/wiki/Jump_wire), or jumper wire, like the breadboard, allow for ease of connection without soldering. there are 3 types Male to male (M2M), Female to Female (F2F) and Female to Male (F2M).
+For this project we will primarily need M2M if youre keeping everything on the board but feel free to use various combinations if youre mounting components/build into project box.
 * 1x Raspbery pi pico
     * More details on this microcontroller below
 * 1x LED